dominictoms/cv/README.md

 >
 ```

-For an example, entering the number `1` here will generate the CV with the default profile.
+For an example, entering the number "1" in the example above will generate the CV with the default profile.

 ## Cover Letter Generation